AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

             junit: report.xml
       ```

-    - Save the file as `gitlab-ci.yml` and upload it to the chosen branch of your GitLab project repository.
+    - Save the file as `gitlab-ci.yml` and upload it to the chosen branch of your project repository.

 2. Follow step 2 from [Creating a Jenkins multibranch pipeline](#jenkins-configure-multibranch-pipeline) (uploading a file with python script to your GitLab repository).